Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 ### Maps

-The major station maps have their equivalents in the same folder as the originals, but with a `_skyrat` suffix.
+The major station maps have their equivalents in the same folder as the originals, but with their filename having a `_skyrat` suffix.

 If you wanted to add some location to the CentCom z-level, a'la whatever off-station location that isn't meant to be reachable or escapable through normal means, we have our own separate z-level, in `_maps/map_files/generic/Offstation_skyrat.dmm`.